kevinb9n/kevinb9n.github.io/docs/index.md

 ## Play

 I am one of those board game nuts.
 My favorite game is Terraforming Mars.
-I have some stuff [here](http://github.com/MartianZoo) fans might be interested in, including a game engine library that's kicking my ass.
-But I have something like 300 other games too.
+I have some stuff [here](http://github.com/MartianZoo) fans might be interested in, including a game engine library that's challenged me to the extreme.
+But I have something like 300 other board games too.
 Board games are neato.
-Video games not so much, unless it's BioWare.

 I like math a lot and used to coach a Math Olympiad team for 10-year-olds before covid.
 I was really good at it too, aside from the ways in which I was bad at it.
 My daughter and I play a game where we race to prime-factorize a 4-digit number in our heads.
 It's a really stupid game but we like it.
+It's also a *really* bad spectator sport.

 I (and my family) love road trips.
 I've been to 43 U.S. states (I think), but have only left the country like three times (Canada does not count).